CS180-Lyf180/CS180-Lyf180-Project/README.md

   - **In Progress:**
     - [To be updated]
   - **Completed:**
     - Design graphs and charts for weekly/monthly data
+    - Integrated merge conflicts
+    - Did conditionals for Acheievemnts section
     - Integrate data from backend to update visuals in real time

 ---